– Turn the New Deal for Workers into law in the first year of a Labour government

 But decades of experience as a trade union rep tell me this will not be easy.
-The UK’s entire business model has been constructed around insecure work, unequal pay, and stagnating real wages.
+The UK’s entire business model has been built around insecure work, unequal pay, and stagnating real wages.
 As an NUJ activist in the late 1990s I saw Labour’s Employment Relations Act watered down by corporate pressure.

+We need to scrap the Tory anti-union laws.
 And wherever Labour is holds power – from councils to city regions to the new national industrial strategy we’ve pledged – I want to see unions recognised as statutory social partners.